 Unfortunately, most Americans consume super high levels of omega-6s — more like a 1:12 or 1:25 ratio in favor of omega-6s.
 And high omega-6 levels increase your risk of obesity, inflammation, and deteriorate brain health[*][[*].

-Another way that linoleic acid causes obesity?
+Another way that linoleic acid is linked to obesity?
 By boosting arachidonic acid — another omega-6 fat that can contribute to obesity[*].

-Soybean oil may seem innocent, but chronic consumption can actually cause some pretty severe health problems.
+It may seem innocent, but chronic consumption of this oil might cause some severe health problems.
 Most common?
 Obesity.
 But that’s certainly not the end of the list.

 Type 2 diabetes is the result of chronically-high blood glucose levels, followed by insulin resistance or impaired insulin secretion.
-And approximately 90% of people with type 2 diabetes are overweight or obese.
+Approximately 90% of people with Type 2 diabetes are overweight or obese.

-That makes obesity a pretty important factor in type 2 diabetes development.
+That makes obesity an important factor in Type 2 diabetes development.